 Q.18 What is a primary cell?
 Give example.

-Answer: Primary cells are those cells which once used cannot be reused any more. e.g. dry cell, mercury cell.
+Answer: Primary cells are those cells that once used cannot be reused anymore. e.g. dry cell, mercury cell.

 Q.19 What is a secondary cell?
 Give example.

-Answer: The cell that can be used by recharging after it gets discharged is called secondary cell. e.g. Lead storage battery, nickel - cadmium cell, etc.
+Answer: The cell that can be used by recharging after it gets discharged is called a secondary cell. e.g. Lead storage battery, nickel-cadmium cell, etc.

-Q.20 Which substance is used as electrode in a dry cell?
+Q.20 Which substance is used as an electrode in a dry cell?

-Answer: Carbon rod as cathode, zinc cup as anode.
+Answer: Carbon rod as cathode, zinc cup as an anode.